Signatures of Primordial Gravitational Waves on the Large-Scale Structure of the Universe

-In this paper, we present the opposite case, i.e. we look for the signature of GW on cosmic structures.
-Detecting the primordial GW background is one of the major goals of cosmology, pursued both through CMB polarization data \cite{BICEP2:2018kqh, LiteBIRD:2020khw,2020arXiv200812619T} and, after the recent groundbreaking detection of astrophysical GW \cite{LIGOScientific:2016aoc}, also at future interferometers \cite{Caprini:2019pxz, Campeti:2020xwn,Flauger:2020qyi}.
-According to the mechanism studied in what follows, GW produced in the early Universe (see, e.g. \cite{Maggiore:1999vm,Guzzetti:2016mkm,Watanabe:2006qe,BICEP2:2018kqh}) can source scalar perturbations upon re-entering the horizon.
-By studying their effect on the matter perturbations, we also aim at providing a new way to constrain the tensor-to-scalar perturbation ratio on scales where we have poor constraints.
 In our analysis, we consider a spatially flat Friedmann-Lema\^itre-Robertson-Walker (FLRW) background metric perturbed up to second order, $d s^2= a^2(\eta)\left[-d\eta^2+\gamma_{ij}({\bf x},\eta) d x^i d x^j\right]$; here $\eta$ is the conformal time, and $a(\eta)$ the scale-factor.
 In our analysis we restrict ourselves to include collision-less cold dark matter plus a cosmological constant; these simplifications allow us to perform our calculations in the synchronous and comoving gauge, which, because of the absence of pressure gradients, can also be made time-orthogonal \cite{Kodama:1985bj}.
 The conformal spatial metric $\gamma_{ij}$ contains linear scalar and tensor modes (linear vector modes are not considered here, as they would decay in an expanding Universe).
 At second order one has scalar-driven scalar, vector and tensor perturbations, second-order terms mixing linear scalar and tensors (i.e., ``tensor fossils'', as mentioned above), tensor-induced vector and tensor modes \cite{Matarrese:1997ay}, and finally the tensor-induced scalar modes, which we are most interested in here (see also \cite{Zhang:2017hiu,Carrilho:2015cma}).
 Since the latter are statistically independent of linear scalar modes, we are allowed to deal separately with them, recovering the effect of standard density perturbations at the end.
-Hence we take only tensor modes in the first order and only scalar ones in the second order: $\gamma_{ij} = (1 - \phi^{(2)})\delta_{ij} + (1/2) D_{ij}\chi^{||(2)} + \chi_{ij}^{(1)T}$ where $\chi_{ij}^{(1)T}$ are the linear tensor modes (GW), $D_{ij} = \partial_i \partial_j - (1/3) \nabla^2 \delta_{ij}$, $\phi^{(2)}$ and $\chi^{||(2)}$ are tensor induced scalar metric perturbations.
-We get the fluid deformation tensor by subtracting the isotropic background expansion from the covariant derivative of the four-velocity $\theta^\mu_\nu = a u^\mu_{;\nu}-\mathcal{H}\delta^\mu_\nu$.
-Choosing comoving observers yields a huge advantage, as it keeps the fluid four-velocity orthogonal to the constant-time spatial hypersurface (described by $\gamma_{ij}$), so that our $\theta^\mu_\nu$ is purely spatial, coinciding with the extrinsic curvature of the constant-time spatial hypersurface, $\theta^i_j= -K^i_j=\gamma^{ik}\gamma'_{kj}/2$, with a prime denoting differentiation w.r.t. conformal time.
-Our main equations are the Raychaudhuri and the continuity equations \cite{Matarrese:1997ay, Bruni:2013qta}
+Hence, we take only tensor modes at first order and only scalar ones at second order: $\gamma_{ij} = (1 - \phi^{(2)})\delta_{ij} + (1/2) D_{ij}\chi^{||(2)} + \chi_{ij}^{(1)T}$ where $\chi_{ij}^{(1)T}$ are the linear tensor modes (GW), $D_{ij} = \partial_i \partial_j - (1/3) \nabla^2 \delta_{ij}$, $\phi^{(2)}$ and $\chi^{||(2)}$ are tensor induced scalar metric perturbations.